raymondtay/LearningHaskell/src/07_IO/README.md

 for instance can provide a level of automatic parallelism for the pure parts of your code - something of a holy grail for computing.

+### About hGetContents

+One novel way to approach I/O is with hGetContents function. hGetContents has the type Handle -> IO String.
+The String it returns represents all of the data in the file gtiven by the Handle.

+In a strictly evaluated language, using such a funciton is often a bad idea.
+It may be find to read the entire contents of a 2 KB file but if you try to read the netire contents of a 500GB file, you are likely to crash due to lack of RAM to store all that data.
+In these langauges, you would traditionally use mechanisms such as loops to process the file's entire data.

+But hGetContents is differnt.
+The String it returns is evaluated lazily.
+At the moment you call hGetContents, nothing is actually read.
+Data is only read from the HJandle as the elements of the list are processed.
+As elements of the String are no longer used, Haskell's garbage collector automatically frees that memory. all of this happens completely transparently to you And sicne you have what looks like (And really is) a pure string, you can pass it to pure Non-IO code.